 How to Build a Good Client Base

-A good, quality network does not necessary mean a large one.
-A circle of 20 individuals who work in various sections of the industry who know you well is more beneficial than 100 who can’t remember your name – you know – calls you Emily rather than Emma.
-The key is to build relationships rather than numbers.
-Find a balance of a strong relationship that is also professional too – they don’t have to become your next BFF but more of a relationship that you can rely on.
+A good quality network does not necessarily mean a large one.
+A circle of 20 individuals who work in various sections of the industry who know you well is more beneficial than 100 who can’t remember your name.
+The key is to build genuine relationships rather than numbers.
+Find the balance of a strong relationship that is also professional too – they don’t have to become your next BFF, but they do have to be someone that you can rely on.

 How to Make Good Impression